likhithanr/Likhitha-NR/MoneyfyExploratoryCharter.md

 ### Prioritisation
 #### Test cases mention below are prioritised in ascending order
 * Monefy home screen validation, because it is the starting screen of the app
-* Add income validation ,because it is core operation
+* Add incom.e validation ,because it is core operation
 * Add expense validation,because it is core operation
 * Accounts
 * Validate synchronization of data